• Women are more likely than men to suffer from multiple, co-occurring, chronic conditions such as chronic pain, heart disease and diabetes.

 There is a gigantic imbalance in the equation between the healthcare women need and the healthcare we receive.
 It is placing too many women at risk of avoidable pain, chronic disease and early death.

 The relationship between women and healthcare providers is further complicated when factors such as age, caregiving, sexual violence and sexual harassment, as well as sexual abuse and misconduct at the hands of regulated health professionals, are introduced.
 Typically, the impact of these factors is felt disproportionately by women.
-The studies noted in the links all cite significant medical and emotional sequelae, many of which stem from inadequate care or circumstances that militate against women obtaining the care they need.
+For example, being a caregiver is already known to be a frequent cause of burnout and poor health conditions.
+Add to that equation the fact that caregivers are overwhelming women, and you have the makings of a perfect storm for poor health outcomes.

 Gender-based gaps in care and treatment were frequently reported by victims of sexual violence and sexual harassment.
 Many have often recounted being shocked, and harmed, by the insensitive and inadequate care they received.
 A general lack of trauma-informed awareness displayed during clinical visits, especially at the primary physician level, was a disturbingly recurring theme.
 When women do not feel an adequate comfort zone and level of confidence in their interactions with healthcare professionals, they are less inclined to be fully candid.